fenglielie/simplebeamer/README.md

 - Fonts:
     - Palatino font used for English text, providing a bolder and more rounded appearance than the default font.
     - No custom Chinese fonts used.
-    - Default Beamer sans-serif font for mathematical symbols, which may look less aesthetically pleasing but ensures high legibility.
 - Package support:
     - Use subcaption for handling side-by-side figures.
     - Use biblatex package for bibliography support.
 Comment out `\addbibresource{reference.bib}` if no bibliography is used to avoid compilation errors.